×

 Your second argument is the world argument, expressing as anger.

-A second-slot anger argument makes for a feeler who wants to get things done in accordance with their first argument.
+A second-slot anger argument makes for a feeler who wants to get things done.

 The leap-before-look outlook of anger can sometimes lead you to act rashly.
 When balanced properly, anger makes for effective, decisive action from the four archetypes in this category.